Find a Qualified Attorney Near You

 Can I Sue an Artificial Intelligence Company for AI Copyright Violations?

-The interaction between generative AI and copyright law is a new area of the law.
-Lawyers may have different views about the legal uses of copyrighted works.
-If you're upset at the prospect of your life's work being used to help others generate imitations, you may want to consult an experienced intellectual property and copyright attorney.
-They can help you decide whether you have a valid lawsuit.
+The landscape between generative AI and copyright law is a new area of the law.
+If you’re concerned about the prospect of your work being used to help others generate imitations, you may want to consult an experienced intellectual property and copyright attorney.
+A skilled attorney can help you decide whether you have a valid lawsuit.
 They can also start the court process with a letter to the AI company demanding that they respect your copyright.

 There is nothing new about people wanting to create something that can think for itself.
 For example, in Frankenstein, Mary Shelley wrote about a creature composed of human parts that learns to think and feel.
 Now, we have machines that are close to thinking and feeling for us.
 We call this artificial intelligence or AI.